 Woman is at a uke festival with a lovely soprano ukulele under her arm.
 Another woman walks up and gazes admiringly at the first woman's uke, at which point the woman holding the uke looks over and says with a smile; "I got it for my husband."
 Second woman nods and says, "good trade."

-In 1879, a Braguinha arrived in Hawaii on a Portuguese ship loaded with laborers destined for the sugar fields.
+In 1879, a Braguinha arrived in Hawaii on a Portuguese ship loaded with laborers destined for the sugar cane fields with a Portuguese instrument called a Machete .
 Hawaiians made the instrument their own and calling it "ukulele" which translates to "jumping flea," It's believed to have originated because of the way a performer's fingers jump around on the strings.

 Here is a link to a great article on the history of the ukulele by Dagan B.

-This corresponds to the populary and availability of radio in the decade of the 20s to 40s.
+Ukuleles all the rage.
+This corresponds to the popularity and availability of radio in the decade of the 20s to 40s.

 A shift from the popularity of radio to most household have access to a TV and the second wave of the ukulele craze.